 |Ski in / Ski out||Yes|

-There is so much on offer at Banff and this stunning part of the world has a wealth of experiences.
 You can enjoy spectacular ice walks in frozen canyons, snowshoeing, dogsledding, horse sleigh rides, hot springs, ice fishing, tubing, snowmobile tours, fat biking, pond ice hockey, heli sight-seeing, ice skating and winter wildlife viewing.
 The options are endless in this winter wonderland.

 Discover Banff & It’s Wildlife